ICD-11 code : 6A21;

 of each other.
 Prominent symptoms of schizophrenia (e.g. delusions, hallucinations,

-are accompanied by typical symptoms of a depressive episode (e.g. depressed mood,
+are accompanied by typical symptoms of a moderate or severe depressive episode (e.g.

-loss of interest, reduced energy), a manic episode (e.g., elevated mood, increase
+depressed mood, loss of interest, reduced energy), a manic episode (e.g. an extreme

-disturbances, including catatonia, may be present.
-Symptoms must have persisted for
+including catatonia, may be present.
+Symptoms must have persisted for at least one

-at least one month.
-The symptoms are not a manifestation of another health condition
+month.
+The symptoms are not a manifestation of another medical condition (e.g. a brain

-(e.g., a brain tumor) and are not due to the effect of a substance or medication on
+tumor) and are not due to the effect of a substance or medication on the central nervous

-the central nervous system (e.g., corticosteroids), including withdrawal (e.g., alcohol
+system (e.g. corticosteroids), including withdrawal (e.g. alcohol withdrawal).;

 ICD-11 "other" category code : 6A21.Y;